skoona/EnvironmentMonitor_DHT/README.md

 </a>

 HomieNode V3 featuring:
-- SHT31 Temperature Class, using HomeNode, HomieRange, and Manual Assignment methods.
+- DHT Temperature Class, using HomeNode with auto detect of dht11/22.
 - RCWL-0516 Doppler Radar Microwave Motion Class, using HomieNode.

 ### Homie Config